TIBCOSoftware/js-docker/jaspersoft-containers/Docker/jrs/README.md

 # Deploying the Application in Cluster Mode

 - It uses haproxy as a load balancer and activemq as a cache replication.
 Before launching the application, make sure images are created successfully and repository DB setup is also completed.
+- Update the value of parameter 'replicas' in cluster-docker-compose.yml file depending upon how many containers you would want to create.
    `docker-compose -f cluster-docker-compose.yml up -d`

 - Wait for the application to start and access the application by using `host-name/jasperserver-pro` (port is not needed, haproxy is running on port 80).